demox-labs/miden-client/crates/web-client/test/README.md

 ## Running tests

 1. In crates/web-client run `yarn test` to run all tests
-2. TODO: Add instructions for matching tests by name / implement that
+2. For running an individual test by name run `yarn test -g <test-name>`

 ## Writing tests